n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 consonant.
 "Mon Nga" can form a "Kinzi" in the Mon language, and "Ra" can form a "Kinzi" in Sanskrit written with the Myanmar script.

-In addition to valid syllables, stand-alone sequences may occur, such as when an isolated codepoint is shown in example text.
+In addition to valid syllables, standalone sequences may occur, such as when an isolated codepoint is shown in example text.

 > Note: Foreign loanwords, when written in the Myanmar script, may